A better way to display museum hours

 Sketches

 I explored a vertical format, but realized that familiar calendars have the days of the week in a horizontal line with the sequence moving from left to right.
 But, many people are seeking the hours for just one day - "When do they close on Friday?"
-The hours ought to be within each day's column.
-Yes, that makes more sense and is easier to understand.

 Introducing the hours chart

 The concept is simply a visual graph that clearly denotes days and hours.
+A format with the days in a vertical column is shown below as a good example.

 Objectives

-• Easy to understand, familiar layout of days.
+• Easy to understand.

-• Adaptable to variety of formats.
+• Adaptable to a variety of formats.

 • Easy to recognize on both webpages and print brochures.